 Feldstein’s account has reignited public controversy and contributed to other criminal inquiries, including a separate police probe into whether Braverman tried to interfere with the investigation.

-Overlapping with the Bild leak case is the Qatargate scandal, which centers on allegations that senior Netanyahu aides - including Feldstein and Yonatan Urich - were paid by agents connected to Qatar to disseminate pro-Qatari messaging and influence media narratives during the Israel–Hamas war, at a time when Qatar was mediating hostage negotiations despite its links to Hamas.
+Overlapping with the Bild leak case is the “Qatargate” scandal, which centers on allegations that senior Netanyahu aides – including Feldstein and Yonatan Urich – were paid by agents connected to Qatar to disseminate pro-Qatari messaging and influence media narratives during the Israel-Hamas War, at a time when Qatar was mediating hostage negotiations despite its links to Hamas.

-These two scandals intersect because Feldstein was also a suspect in Qatargate, and his recent extensive interview on Kan amplified elements of both.
+These two scandals intersect because Feldstein is also a suspect in the Qatargate case, and his recent extensive interview on KAN amplified elements of both.
 Per reports, authorities were set to orchestrate a police confrontation between the two.
+The PMO said it had no comment on the report.

 Following Braverman’s questioning, the Movement for Quality Government called for the immediate suspension of his appointment as ambassador, arguing that anyone under investigation for suspected involvement in the leak of classified documents and for obstruction of justice cannot hold such a sensitive post that requires full public trust.

-Opposition head and Yesh Atid chairman Yair Lapid later echoed the sentiment, calling for the immediate suspension of Braverman’s appointment, saying it was “untenable” for someone suspected of involvement in obstructing a serious security investigation to represent Israel in one of Europe’s most important countries.
+Opposition leader and Yesh Atid chairman Yair Lapid later echoed the sentiment, calling for the immediate suspension of Braverman’s appointment, saying it was “untenable” for someone suspected of involvement in obstructing a serious security investigation to represent Israel in one of Europe’s most important countries.

 Democrats MK Gilad Kariv said anyone who believes Braverman would take any step without Netanyahu’s involvement is “living in an illusion,” adding that the person who should be questioned under caution over Qatar’s penetration of the Prime Minister’s Office is, first and foremost, Netanyahu himself.